Nic30/elk/README.md

 # About this fork

-This fork has only simple cli added to original ELK.
+This fork has only simple CLI added to original ELK.

 # Eclipse Layout Kernel (ELK)